stechyo/godot-steam-audio/README.md

 [many games](https://steamdb.info/tech/SDK/Steam_Audio/), such as Counter-Strike 2 and Half-Life: Alyx, and Valve offers [official plugins](https://valvesoftware.github.io/steam-audio/downloads.html) for Unity, Unreal, and FMOD.
 This Godot extension is an unofficial plugin, but our end-goal is to offer the same features and allow Godot devs to use them in their games.
-Please note that, while this extension is open-source and MIT-licensed, SteamAudio is [proprietary software](https://github.com/ValveSoftware/steam-audio/issues/2), as per its [license](https://github.com/ValveSoftware/steam-audio/blob/master/LICENSE.md).
+This extension is open-source and MIT-licensed, while SteamAudio is Apache-licensed (but still open-source), as per its [license](https://github.com/ValveSoftware/steam-audio/blob/master/LICENSE.md).

 This extension is in an alpha phase, will have bugs and missing polish, and may crash.
 Don't expect to be able